Pabau GO app

 • Responsive support: Users consistently praise the support team for fast, human responses.

-• Limited marketing tools: There’s no built-in email campaign or patient retention automation, so if you want to run re-engagement campaigns or membership-driven growth, you’ll need to bolt on a separate tool.
+• Limited marketing tools: There’s no built-in email campaign or recall automation, so re-engaging lapsed patients means bolting on a separate tool.

-• Interface can feel clunky at times: Some users report issues with untimely software updates during business hours and an online booking page that could be better organised.
+• Interface can feel clunky at times: Some users report software updates landing during business hours and a booking page that could be better organized.

 Customer reviews

-“Great value for money, great customer support, appointment reminders, continued improvement of the software and features, ability to send follow up emails through Noterro.”
+“Great value for money, great customer support, appointment reminders, and continued improvement of the software.”
 Sasha G. (Capterra)

 Who Noterro is best for

-• Solo osteopaths wanting simplicity: If you want a clean, affordable system that covers the basics well without overwhelming you with features, Noterro is a strong pick.
+• Solo osteopaths wanting simplicity: For a clean, affordable system that covers the basics without burying you in features, Noterro is a strong pick.

 • Mobile practitioners: Noterro GO makes it one of the few platforms built with route-based, mobile osteopathy work in mind.